QuBenhao/LeetCode/problems/problems_1614/problem.md

 # 1614.
-Maximum Nesting Depth of the Parentheses
+Maximum Nesting Depth of the Parentheses [Rating: 1322.83]

 A string is a **valid parentheses string** (denoted **VPS**) if it meets one of the following: